 |This article is a stub.
 You can help by expanding it.|

-As of November 2010, Thomas Borelli was a managing partner with Action Fund Management, an investment advisory firm, and a portfolio managerr for the Free Enterprise Action Fund.
+In November 2010, the records show that Tom Borelli was a managing partner with Action Fund Management, an investment advisory firm, and a portfolio managerr for the Free Enterprise Action Fund.
 He was also still listed as a senior fellow at the National Center for Public Policy Research in Washington, D.C.

 Articles by Thomas Borelli

 The Anti-Capitalism Virus, National Policy Analysis, Feb.
 2006 (a publication of the National Center for Public Policy Research)

 A brief internal email from Tom Borelli (then Manager of Corporate Scientific Affairs for Philip Morris) relates PM's efforts to influence a scientific meeting about secondhand smoke (environmental tobacco smoke, or ETS).
 It reveals the subsequent scorn the company received, and the company's future plans to find ways to influence the group.

 Tom Borelli is one of the best-known of the science corrupters who worked for the tobacco industry, mainly because of his roles with what became the 'Science Issues' division of Philip Morris which was, for many years, at the center of industry attempts to delay any legislation on passive smoking (ETS).
 One of his more notorious projects was to run a scam using the part-finished research of Luis Varela, a Yale PhD student who died unexpectedly in February 1990.
 This became known as the Varela Study project.